OfficeDev/microsoft-teams-apps-company-communicator/README.md

 ## Migration

 If you already have older version of Company Communicator installed, then please use this [v5 migration guide](https://github.com/OfficeDev/microsoft-teams-apps-company-communicator/wiki/v5-migration-guide).
-Please note that deploying the major version update, like Company Communicator version 5.3 involves more than syncing the App Service and Azure Functions, so plan to review the migration guide before migrating to latest.
+Please note that deploying the major version update, like the latest version of Company Communicator involves more than syncing the App Service and Azure Functions, so plan to review the migration guide before migrating to latest.

 Migrating to newer versions.